awsdocs/amazon-ec2-user-guide-windows/doc_source/aws-windows-ami.md

 AWS provides updated, fully\-patched Windows AMIs within five business days of Microsoft's patch Tuesday \(the second Tuesday of each month\)\.
 The new AMIs are available immediately through the **Images** page in the Amazon EC2 console\.
 The new AMIs are available in the AWS Marketplace and the **Quick Start** tab of the launch instance wizard within a few days of their release\.

 **Note**
-Instances launched from the latest Windows Server 2019 AMIs may show a Windows Update dialog message stating "Some settings are managed by your organization\."
+Instances launched from Windows Server 2019 and later AMIs may show a Windows Update dialog message stating "Some settings are managed by your organization\."
 This message appears as a result of changes in Windows Server 2019 and does not impact the behavior of Windows Update or your ability to manage update settings\.
 To remove this warning, see ["Some settings are managed by your organization"](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/common-messages.html#some-settings-managed-by-org)\.

 To ensure that customers have the latest security updates by default, AWS keeps Windows AMIs available for three months\.
 After releasing new Windows AMIs, AWS makes the Windows AMIs that are older than three months private within 10 days\.
 After an AMI has been made private, if you look at an instance launched from that AMI in the console, the **AMI ID** field states, "Cannot load detail for ami\-xxxxx\.
 You may not be permitted to view it\."
 You can still retrieve the AMI ID using the AWS CLI or an AWS SDK\.